muritane/coordination-architecture/load-bearing_theory_stack.md

 * where it dissipates,
 * and where it becomes invisible.

+Horizons may differ by orders of magnitude (e.g., microsecond latency, operational reporting cycles, or generational drift).
 Systems typically operate across **multiple, partially incompatible horizons**.

 Selecting which horizon binds execution is itself a **closure decision**.

 ---